Erudika/scoold/README.md

 ### Quick Start

+0. You first *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or any other identity provider that you wish to use.

 1. Create a new app on [ParaIO.com](https://paraio.com) and save the access keys
 2. Click here => [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Erudika/scoold)